superlinear-ai/raglite/README.md

 #### 3.1 Minimal RAG pipeline

 Now you can run a minimal RAG pipeline that consists of adding the user prompt to the message history and streaming the LLM response.
 Depending on the user prompt, the LLM may choose to retrieve context using RAGLite by invoking it as a tool.
-If retrieval is necessary, the LLM determines the search query and RAGLite applies hybrid search with reranking to retrieve the most relevant chunk spans.
-The retrieval results are appended to the message history as a tool output.
+If retrieval is necessary, the LLM determines the search query and RAGLite applies hybrid search with reranking to retrieve the most relevant chunk spans (each of which is a list of consecutive chunks).
+The retrieval results are received by the `on_retrieval` callback, and are also appended to the message history as a tool output.
 Finally, the LLM response given the RAG context is streamed and the message history is updated with the response:

 ```python
 from raglite import rag